patternfly-java/patternfly-java/README.md

 ## Public API / Getters

 These methods do something with the component or return a value, a property or some other kind of information.
+They return either `void` or a value/property.

 ```java
 Switch switch_ = switch_("id", "name");